elavallee13/Logo_Nebula/README.md

 "LogoNebula: The Future of SVG Designs"

-Our task is to build a Node.js command-line application that takes in user input to generate a logo and save it as an SVG fileLinks to an external site..
+Our task is to build a Node.js command-line application that takes in user input to generate a logo and save it as an SVG fileLinks to an external site.
 The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.

 # Logo_Nebula
 Module 9 Challenge - Node.js Challenge: Professional README Generator